JetSetIlly/Gopher2600/README.md

 The "Stella Programmer's Guide" by Steve Wright is of course a key document, used frequently throughout development.

-Audio mixing was improved by the information found in the document, "TIA Sounding Off In The Digital Domain", by Chris Brenner.
+The TIA Audio implementation is based almost entirely on the work of Chris Brenner.

 https://atariage.com/forums/topic/249865-tia-sounding-off-in-the-digital-domain/